luckychen/TETranscript_parallel/README.md

 tfilelist is a file contains all treatment files location, I uploaded a sample file in this porject.

 Please be aware that I made a ./result folder to store all the results, and I did some modificiation on the result file name to make it related to different input files.
-Please correct it according to your process pipeline standard.
+Please correct it according to your process pipeline standard. **Please make a empty ./result directory before run bin/TEparallel.py**